iann838/Pyot/docs/src/pipeline/expiration.md

 Removed since v1.1.0, due to unclear concept and mismatch to new default expirations
 :::

-## Default Expirations
+## Default Expiration
 Supposing the following import
 ```python
 from datetime import timedelta as td
 ```
 ::: tip REMAINDER
-**_Changed in v1.1.0:_** Now all expirations are default to 0 (not cache) except the endpoints for static data.
-Developers should choose to cache what they want to and Pyot shouldn't have a default to that assuming the developer know what he/she is doing.
+**_Changed in v1.1.0:_** Now all expirations default to 0 (not cached) except the endpoints for static data.
+Developers should choose to cache what they want to.
+Pyot shouldn't have a default to that assuming the developer know what he/she is doing.

 Models with <Badge text="Global" type="error" vertical="middle" /> badge will be available to all objects, meaning that can you still modify the `"account_v1_by_puuid"` in the `LOL` model and such object called from the `LOL` pipeline will use that pipeline expirations.
 :::